jacobmartinez3d/TD_Unit_Test_Launcher/README.md

 "C:\Program Files\Derivative\TouchDesigner099\bin\TouchDesigner099.exe" "E:\Projects\TDGam\tests\unit_test_launcher.toe"
 ```

-Touch Designer will launch, import the python files as modules in your target folder, write to a txt log, then exit and open the report log.
+Touch Designer will launch, import the TestCases as a TestSuite in your target folder, then exit.

 ## Authors